Abortion-rights groups outspend opponents by more than 6 to 1 in ballot measure campaigns

 Proponents of the measure have raised more than $75 million and opponents $10 million.
 Combined, that's nearly half the national total.

-The total spend as of Tuesday is about the same as spending on the state’s U.S. Senate race.
+The total spent as of Tuesday is about the same amount spent on the state’s U.S. Senate race.

 The amendment would overturn a ban on most abortions after the first six weeks of pregnancy — when women often don't know they're pregnant — that was signed by Republican Gov. Ron DeSantis and took effect in May.
 DeSantis' administration has taken steps to thwart the campaign for the amendment.

-Note: This story was first published Oct.
-30, 2024.
-It was updated Oct.
-31, 2024 to correct that The Fairness Project has given more than $30 million to abortion amendment campaigns since last year, not $10 million.